Student working at table in science lab

 Applying for SURFS

 The Sciences at Belmont University have a long history of supporting undergraduate research providing students the opportunity to hone skills critical for their professional development.
-For over 20 years, students have been able to conduct research during the academic year and enroll in a 10-week, 6-credit-hour Summer Scholars Research Program especially popular for rising seniors.
+For over 20 years, students have been able to conduct research during the academic year and enroll in the Summer Scholars Research Program especially popular for rising seniors.
 In 2014, the need was recognized for a parallel program to support early-career undergraduates wanting to jump-start their research experience without taking on a six-credit-hour summer load; not to mention making research available to early career students provides valuable opportunities for career discernment and a rich context for learning that happens in the classroom.

 In the fall of 2014, with support from the Provost’s office, seven volunteer faculty members from the College of Sciences and Mathematics (CSM) agreed to launch a six-week summer research program aimed at supporting rising sophomore and junior science majors.
 Participants would receive a stipend and a dorm room to participate in six weeks of full-time original research.
 That fall, the first Summer Undergraduate Research Fellowships (SURFs) program was advertised to students within CSM.
 As the SURFs program was envisioned to primarily support early-career students, it was decided the application process would not ask students to indicate their major, rather applicants were encouraged to choose research projects based on their own interests and were asked to compose a brief essay on why they were interested in research.
 That first year, sixteen students applied for the program and fifteen students ultimately conducted original research culminating in a small poster presentation on the last day of the program.